Daniel Moreau Barringer: Early life and education

 Born near Concord, North Carolina, in 1806 to Elizabeth Brandon and Paul Barringer, Daniel had nine siblings, including at least two brothers.
-His middle name is from French Huguenot ancestors, who came as refugees to North Carolina.
-The Barringer sons were likely tutored at home in their early studies.
-Barringer attended the University of North Carolina at Chapel Hill.
-Graduating in 1826, he went on to study law in Hillsborough with an established firm, and was admitted to the bar.
+His grandfather, John Paul Barringer, was a German who immigrated to Pennsylvania in 1743.
+Raised in a large family, Barringer likely received early education at home before attending the University of North Carolina at Chapel Hill.
+After graduating in 1826, he pursued legal studies in Hillsborough with an established firm, and was admitted to the bar.

 Career

-Barringer returned to his hometown of Concord in 1829, where he began a law practice.
-He also entered politics.
-That same year, he was elected to the North Carolina House of Commons; he would serve there until 1834.
-He was re-elected for additional terms in 1840 and 1842.
-He also served as a member of the 1835 North Carolina constitutional convention.
+Upon returning to his hometown of Concord in 1829, Barringer established a law practice and embarked on a political career.
+In the same year, he was elected to the North Carolina House of Commons, beginning a tenure that lasted until 1834.
+Barringer was re-elected for further terms in 1840 and 1842.
+Additionally, he served as a member of the 1835 North Carolina constitutional convention, demonstrating his commitment to public service and governance.

 In 1842, Barringer was elected as a Whig to the 28th United States Congress.
-He was subsequently reelected to the 29th and 30th sessions.
+He was reelected to the 29th and 30th sessions.
 During the 30th Congress, he chaired the Committee on Indian Affairs and the Committee on Expenditures in the Department of State.
 He became a personal friend of fellow congressman Abraham Lincoln.
 During this period, his younger brother, Rufus Clay Barringer, studied law with him to prepare for passing the bar exam.
 The younger Barringer set up a practice in their hometown of Concord, North Carolina, and also entered politics in the state.

-Declining to run for a fourth congressional term in 1848, Daniel Barringer was appointed by President Zachary Taylor as minister to Spain, where he served from 1849 to 1853.
-In 1854, upon returning to North Carolina, he was elected to another term in the House of Commons.
+After opting not to seek a fourth congressional term in 1848, Daniel Barringer accepted President Zachary Taylor's appointment as minister to Spain, serving in this diplomatic capacity from 1849 to 1853.
+Following his return to North Carolina in 1854, Barringer resumed his political career and was elected to another term in the House of Commons.

 At the outbreak of the American Civil War, Barringer was a delegate to the 1861 Peace Convention held in Washington, D.C.
 After the American Civil War, he was a participant in the Union National Convention of 1866, an effort by numerous politicians to gather support for President Andrew Johnson.

 Barringer became a Democrat.
 He chaired the North Carolina Democratic Party in 1872, taking over after the death of Thomas Bragg.
-Barringer died September 1, 1873 aged 67, in White Sulphur Springs, West Virginia, and was buried in Greenmount Cemetery in Baltimore, Maryland.
+Barringer died September 1, 1873, aged 67, in White Sulphur Springs, West Virginia, and was buried in Greenmount Cemetery in Baltimore, Maryland.

 Barringer was the older brother of Civil War cavalry Brigadier General Rufus Barringer.
 They were sons of General Paul Barringer, and nephews of Daniel Laurens Barringer, who had previously been a Congressman from North Carolina.
 Barringer's son, Daniel Barringer, became famous for proving the meteoritic origins of the Meteor Crater in Arizona.